vinodneth/TidyData-Assignment/CodeBook.md

 std(): Standard deviation

-## Processing by R script
-_Load Data_
-- Load library dplyr and reshape2.
-- Use "read.table" to read the txt files provided

-_Include descriptive activity names to name the activities in the data set_
-- Use activity names from activity_labels.txt

-_Label the data set with descriptive variable names_
-- Include descriptive variable name for Subject and features.
-Use details in features.txt

-_Merge data and extract only mean and standard deviation variables_
-- RBIND train and test data
-- Prepare final data set by selecting Subject, Activity and other variables which have mean() and std()

-_Prepare second data set which provides averages by variable, activity and subject_
-- Data is melted and recast as a set of the means of the columns per subject per activity with reshaper2 to a new data set
+## Tidy Data - variables
+- Subject - An id of the subject who carried out the experiment
+- Activity - The descriptive name of the activity performed
+- the mean and standard deviation variables in the source data have been replicated in tidy data set